pablo-meier/Pablog/posts/2014-12-01-tech-of-sup-android-misc.md

 will only write code after a failing test, and MUST re-test several times a commit) will want to check out [Robolectric][7].

-### The APK limit: The "Escort Mission" of Android Dev
+<h3 id="the-apk-limit-the-escort-mission-of-android-dev">The APK limit: The "Escort Mission" of Android Dev</h3>

 Designers of strategy or war games almost inevitably, when realizing they can’t make a single-player campaign entirely of "kill all the bad things" missions,